Unbroken (book): Synopsis

-The survivors, Louis, Phil, and Mac, are wounded and face a grave future.
+The survivors, Louis Zamperini, Phil, and Mac, are wounded and face a grave future.
 Phil becomes seriously depressed.
 Mac goes through various mental breakdowns and eats all the chocolate rations.

 The survivors also become creative, devising ways to obtain fresh water and food.
 After the first day at sea, they attempt to signal a plane with no luck.
 The men are able to capture an albatross.
 When they attempt to eat it, they become ill.
 Instead, they use the meat of the bird for fish bait.
 When they catch and eat a fish raw, Phil remarks that the Japanese eat their fish raw.

 Aware of past records for survival at sea, the survivors carefully track the passage of time.
 Phil recalls that another air crew that was stranded at sea for 24 days.
-To pass time and maintain sanity, Louis talks about his mother’s cooking.
+To pass time and maintain sanity, Zamperini talks about his mother’s cooking.

-By Day 18, Louis and Phil both seriously question their unfortunate fate.
-During a terrible storm, Louis prays, promising God that he will dedicate his life to Him.
+By Day 18, Zamperini and Phil both seriously question their unfortunate fate.
+During a terrible storm, Zamperini prays, promising God that he will dedicate his life to Him.

 On their 28th day at sea, the survivors signal a plane.
 The enemy plane makes two strafing runs, damaging both life rafts.
-Louis and Phil manage to repair a life raft.
+Zamperini and Phil manage to repair a life raft.
 Mac dies soon after.

 Louie and Phil survive 46 days at sea and are captured by the Japanese.
-They are first taken to what is a small base camp, given an insufficient meal, and subjected to interrogation.
+They are first taken to a small base camp, given an insufficient meal, and subjected to interrogation.

 After a few days, both men are made to strip.
 Their guards hose them down and shave their hair in preparation for transfer to POW camps.
-Phil and Louis are separated.
-Placed on a bus blindfolded, Louis speaks to another POW named Tinker, Louis asks “Is this Tokyo, I’ve always wanted to go to Tokyo”.
+Phil and Zamperini are separated.
+Placed on a bus blindfolded, Zamperini speaks to another POW named Tinker, Zamperini asks “Is this Tokyo, I’ve always wanted to go to Tokyo”.
 Tinker replies “Be careful what you wish for”.

 At the POW camp, a camp leader nicknamed “The Bird” introduces himself to the new arrivals.
 The Bird states that the POWs are enemies of Japan and shall be treated accordingly.
-Louis glances at the Bird who then orders Louis to look at him but beats Louis whenever he does so.
+Zamperini glances at the Bird who then orders Zamperini to look at him but beats Zamperini whenever he does so.

-In their barracks, the other POWs recognizes the wounds on Louis as the work of the Bird.
+In their barracks, the other POWs recognizes the wounds on Zamperini as the work of the Bird.
 The POWs explain that the nickname “The Bird” refers to their tormentor’s way of constantly watching and listening.

-During one of their morning “trainings”, the Bird calls out Louis as an Olympic athlete and forces him to race against one of the camp guards.
-When the weakened Louis loses, he is beaten and called a failure in order to demoralize him.
+During one of their morning “trainings”, the Bird calls out Zamperini as an Olympic athlete and forces him to race against one of the camp guards.
+When the weakened Zamperini loses, he is beaten and called a failure in order to demoralize him.

-In a talk with a senior POW, Louis expresses that he would rather be killed than watch others be tortured.
+In a talk with a senior POW, Zamperini expresses that he would rather be killed than watch others be tortured.
 The reply is that “the only way to beat them would be to make it out alive”.